 The menu is scrawled on white boards behind the counter.
 It’s not an overly ambitious menu if your definition for ambitious is tampering with tried and true recipes.
 You won’t find ingredient combinations the kind of which the Food Network’s Iron Chefs introduce weekly.
 It’s a menu with no major surprises, but one which should satisfy diners wanting comfort food favorites and breakfast all-day-long.
 New Mexican favorites–huevos rancheros, breakfast burritos, green chile stew, carne adovada, quesadillas, enchiladas, tacos and more–are very well represented.
 So are popular American food standards: chicken fried steak, burgers, sandwiches, French toast, pancakes and more.

-The enchilada plate features three rolled corn tortillas filled with cheese (also available with beef or chicken) topped with your choice of red or green (or both), melted cheese and a fried egg or two if you wish.
+22 April 2021: The enchilada plate features three rolled corn tortillas filled with cheese (also available with beef or chicken) topped with your choice of red or green (or both), melted cheese and a fried egg or two if you wish.
 Ask for one of each–cheese, beef and chicken.
 The ground beef is very well seasoned and griddled to a light crispiness.
 The chicken is plentiful and it’s cut to right-sized pieces.
-The fried egg is prepared to your exacting specifications where unctuous yellow yolk runs over the other ingredients when you press your fork into it.
+The fried egg is prepared to your exacting specifications such as “over easy” where unctuous yellow yolk runs over the other ingredients when you press your fork into it.
 The corn tortillas have the flavor of fresh corn, not the oil in which they’re fried.
 The enchiladas are served with home-fried spuds and beans, both of which are quite good.
-The green chile (the personable owner couldn’t convince me to try the cumin-contaminated red) was fairly mild, but had a nice flavor.
+Both red and green chile are fairly mild, but have a nice flavor.

 Perhaps because of its proximity to the popular chain burger restaurant, the Ironwood Kitchen’s burger offering is cleverly named The Sixth Guy Burger.
 The beef is obtained from a local butcher who grinds out a 100 percent chuck to Matt’s specifications.
 Each patty is hand-formed then is both charbroiled and griddled, a technique which seems to bring out the beef’s moistness and flavors.
 The beef is set on a fresh-baked Kaiser roll and served with lettuce, tomatoes, onions and pickles.
 Optional toppings–you have your choice of two of them gratis–include avocado, cheese, bacon, mushrooms, green chile and green onions.
 This is a better burger than you’ll find at the Five Guys Burger joint just north of the Ironwood Grill and I’m not just saying that because I dislike chains.
 The housemade French fries are excellent!